ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 In this blog post, I described a Monte Carlo simulation approach to enrollment projections that models uncertainty explicitly and produces a range of outcomes rather than a single point estimate.

-The method builds on the cohort-survival ratio while fixing two of its persistent weaknesses: poor handling of external shocks and no quantification of projection uncertainty.
+The method builds on the cohort survival ratio while fixing two of its persistent weaknesses: poor handling of external shocks and no quantification of projection uncertainty.
 Separating survival and generation into distinct stochastic processes means a shock that affects one (say, a new charter school drawing new students) doesn't distort the other.

 ## Updates